wcolts2000/Sprint-Challenge--Data-Structures-Python/README.md

 #### Task 2.
 Runtime Optimization

+[x]
 Navigate into the `names` directory.
 Here you will find two text files containing 10,000 names each, along with a program `names.py` that compares the two files and prints out duplicate name entries.
 Try running the code with `python3 names.py`.
 Be patient because it might take a while: approximately six seconds on my laptop.
-What is the runtime complexity of this code?
+What is the runtime complexity of this code? # O(n^2)

 Six seconds is an eternity so you've been tasked with speeding up the code.
 Can you get the runtime to under a second?
 Under one hundredth of a second?